-James Vaughan Acting Chief Constable for Devon & Cornwall Police Welcome to the Annual Governance Statement (AGS) for 2023/24.
+James Vaughan Acting Chief Constable for Devon & Cornwall Police Welcome to the Annual Governance Statement (AGS) for 2024/25.
 The AGS outlines what the key governance structures and processes were during the financial year and captures the main findings arising from the annual review of those arrangements.
-Welcome from the Commissioner and Chief Constable The Annual Governance Statement (AGS) is a key document which provides the Chief Constable of Devon and Cornwall Police and the Police and Crime Commissioner with the opportunity to reflect on the processes, activities and behaviours which deliver decision making and activity within both organisations.
-It is vital that the statement itself, the process to develop it and the political review and discussion of the statement are taken within the operating context of the organisations and the emerging opportunities, risks, and threats that policing faces.
-Our people deliver high quality services to our communities.
+Welcome from the Chief Constable Our people deliver high quality services to our communities.
 We rely on our governance arrangements as the framework to make sure that service delivery is done properly.
 We each have a responsibility for ensuring that our governance arrangements remain fit for purpose and undertake a review on an annual basis.
 Where our review has identified positive practice or areas for improvement, we will capture those in the relevant section of this AGS.
-Overall, the review undertaken to inform this AGS indicated that the key structures and processes that were in place during 2023/24, continued to provide a high level of confidence in the governance arrangements and that: - Decisions are ethical, open, honest, and evidence based. - Public money is safeguarded. - Risk is effectively managed. - Transparency comes as a matter of course. - Processes are continually improved.
+Overall, the review undertaken to inform this AGS indicated that the key structures and processes that were in place during 2024/25, continued to provide a high level of confidence in the governance arrangements and that: - Decisions are ethical, open, honest, and evidence based. - Public money is safeguarded. - Risk is effectively managed. - Transparency comes as a matter of course. - Processes are continually improved.